-Able to see clearly around their vehicle, so they can see hazards and avoid them.
-Vehicles should also be clearly visible to pedestrians and other vehicles in the workplace, so consider fitting, for example, additional lights, reflectors and flashing (or rotating) beacons (as well as horns for drivers to warn others that they are approaching).

-Large shovel loaders often have poor visibility from the cab.
+- Able to see clearly around their vehicle, so they can see hazards and avoid them.
+Vehicles should also be clearly visible to pedestrians and other vehicles in the workplace, so consider fitting, for example, additional lights, reflectors and flashing (or rotating) beacons (as well as horns for drivers to warn others that they are approaching). - Large shovel loaders often have poor visibility from the cab.
 Visibility can be poor to the side or front of a vehicle as well as behind, and loads on vehicles can severely limit visibility from the driving position.
-Consider fitting extra mirrors,

-Reversing alarms or sensors, and CCTV
+Consider fitting extra mirrors, e) Reversing Alarms or Sensors, and CCTV f) Maintenance g) Reduce the Risk of Falling

-Lift trucks and compact dumper vehicles in particular have reduced forward visibility when they are transporting bulky loads.
+• Lift trucks and compact dumper vehicles in particular have reduced forward visibility when they are transporting bulky loads.

-Maintain vehicles in good repair, particularly the braking system, steering, tyres, lights, mirrors and specific safety systems
+• Vehicles in good repair, particularly the braking system, steering, tyres, lights, mirrors and specific safety systems.

-Reduce the risk of falling when people have to climb onto a vehicle or trailer by providing well-constructed ladders, non-slip walkways and guard rails where possible
+• When people have to climb onto a vehicle or trailer by providing well-constructed ladders, non-slip walkways and guard rails where possible.